 3.13.4.1 Accomplish a visual water break test on the cleaned surface in accordance with paragraph 3.5.
 One water break test must be accomplished on every 200 square feet of the waterjet cleaned surface.
 In addition, water break tests must be accomplished on stained or discolored areas that visually indicate hydrocarbon or other contamination.
-Accomplish degreasing/cleaning of areas with hydrocarbon or other contamination in 6 of 37 ITEM NO: 009-124 FY-21 accordance with SSPC-SP 1 of 2.3 until the surface is free of hydrophobic contaminants as evident by water droplets spreading immediately to form a thin, continuous uniform water film.
+Accomplish degreasing/cleaning of areas with hydrocarbon or other contamination in accordance with SSPC-SP 1 of 2.3 until the surface is free of hydrophobic contaminants as evident by water droplets spreading immediately to form a thin, continuous uniform water film.
 Document surface cleanliness on QA Checklist Form, Appendix A and document the water break test results on QA Checklist Form, Appendix A.

-3.14 Prepare surfaces to be coated with TSN to a white metal blast, SSPCSP 5/NACE 1 of 2.3 and 2.6 in accordance with Table One, Column B.
+3.14 Prepare surfaces to be coated with TSN to a white metal blast, SSPC-SP 5/NACE 1 of 2.3 in accordance with Table One, Column B.

-3.14.1 Blast media must conform to SSPC-AB 1 of 2.3 or A-A-59316 of 2.14, and be a blend of 50 percent 16-mesh grit aluminum oxide and 50 percent 24-mesh grit aluminum oxide.
+3.14.1 Blast media must conform to SSPC-AB 1 of 2.3 or A-A-59316 of 2.13, and be a blend of 50 percent 16-mesh grit aluminum oxide and 50 percent 24-mesh grit aluminum oxide.
 Submit one legible copy, in hard copy or approved transferrable media, of the blast media conformance data package to the SUPERVISOR prior to blasting.